argoproj/applicationset/docs/Generators-Cluster.md

 ### Label selector

-A label selector may be used to narrow the scope of targeted clusters to only those matching a specific label:
+A label selector may be used to narrow the scope of targeted clusters to only those matching a set of labels:
 ```yaml
 kind: ApplicationSet
 metadata: